30% of unvaccinated say omicron has made them consider inoculations: poll - NewsBreak

 About 11% of unvaccinated adults polled said that they “definitely” would consider getting vaccinated as a preventative measure against omicron, 19% said that they “probably” would consider inoculations and 42% of the unvaccinated adults surveyed said that “definitely” would not.

 Along party lines, 30% of Democratic men said that they would consider getting the vaccine to protect against the omicron variant, and 29% of Democratic women agreed.
-Just 4% of Republican men responded “yes, definitely” when asked about getting vaccinated as a preventative measure after the discovery of the omicron variant and 6% of Republican women responded in the same way, pollsters discovered.Trump tested positive for COVID-19 days before debate with Biden: Meadows book
+Just 4% of Republican men responded “yes, definitely” when asked about getting vaccinated as a preventative measure after the discovery of the omicron variant and 6% of Republican women responded in the same way, pollsters discovered.First US case of omicron variant detected in California, source says

 Adults who reported that they are concerned about the omicron variant are more likely to say that they would get vaccinated because of it compared to their counterparts who said they are not concerned.
 Twenty percent of adults who said they were concerned about the variant responded “yes, definitely” to getting vaccinated against coronavirus as a precaution, while only 3% of adult respondents who said that they were not concerned about it agreed, the poll showed.